Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

  ![dapr-logs](../../assets/images/03-aca-dapr-integration/dapr-logs.jpg)

- Now to test invoking the Web API using Dapr sidecar, you can issue HTTP GET request to the following URL: [http://localhost:3500/v1.0/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net](http://localhost:3500/v1.0/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net){target=_blank}
+ Now to test invoking the Web API using Dapr sidecar, you can issue an **GET** request to the following URL: [http://localhost:3500/v1.0/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net](http://localhost:3500/v1.0/invoke/tasksmanager-backend-api/method/api/tasks?createdBy=tjoudeh@bitoftech.net){target=_blank}

 ??? info "Want to learn more about what is happening here?"
     What happened here is that Dapr exposes its HTTP and gRPC APIs as a sidecar process which can access our Backend Web API.
 We didn't do any changes to the application code to include any Dapr runtime code.
 We also ensured separation of the application logic for improved supportability.